nerrad/useful-wp-commands/users/modify-roles-on-multiple-users.md

 `| xargs -n1 -I %` - this is used to pipe the results to `xargs` which will take each line of the result, and assign it to a % placeholder.

-`sh -c ' - this is basically saying I want to run a shell command and the command(s) go within quotes.
+`sh -c` - this is basically saying I want to run a shell command and the command(s) go within quotes.
 I am doing this here because I want to chain commands together for each user in the results.

 `'wp user remove-role % s2member_level1 ; wp user remove-role % s2member_level2 ; wp user remove-role % s2member_level3 ; wp user set-role % subscriber'` - Here I'm simply chaining all the commands together.
 Since I wasn't sure what s2member role each user would have, I simply chained through removing all roles.
 I used the `;` delimiter here for each command because that indicates I want the subsequent command in the chain to run regardless of whether there was an error or not.
 If I wanted the subsequent commands to _not_ run on error, I'd just use `&&` as the delimiter instead.